mizu.js

 *else="expression"

-Conditionally render an element after another *if or *else directive.
+Conditionally render an element placed after another *if or *else directive.

 <div *if="false"></div>